Skip to content

 Black Hole DNAT is not suitable for local firewall services such as WebAdmin, User Portal, VPN Portal or SSH to the firewall itself.
 Device Access and Local Service ACL exception rules are responsible for this.
 For web servers via WAF, you should first check the WAF rule, blocked countries, authentication and WAF logs.

-The order is important: The Black Hole DNAT rule must be above the productive DNAT rule.
-You should then check in the log viewer whether blocked sources really meet the black hole rule and permitted sources continue to use the productive NAT and firewall rule.
-The exact procedure can be found in Sophos Firewall: Block countries and malicious IPs.
+The order matters: The Black Hole DNAT rule must be above the production DNAT rule.
+Then use Log Viewer to verify that blocked sources match the Black Hole rule while permitted sources still match the production NAT and firewall rules.
+The exact procedure is described in Sophos Firewall: Block countries and malicious IPs.

 Operational check

 DNAT rules should be reviewed regularly.
-Old releases are a typical security risk because published services often remain accessible even though the application has long since been moved, replaced or only needed temporarily.
+Old publications are a common security risk because services often remain reachable even after the application has been moved, replaced, or is no longer needed.

-- Purpose of release: Later it must be clear why the service is publicly accessible at all
+• Purpose of publication: The documentation must show why the service is publicly accessible.

-- Responsible person or team: Without an owner, old shares are rarely removed
+• Responsible person or team: Without an owner, old publications are rarely removed.

-- Expiry date or review date: Temporary releases need a clear end
+• Expiry date or review date: Temporary publications need a defined end.

 A meaningful review does not just consist of looking at the rule.
 You should check externally whether only the expected ports are open, check in the log viewer which sources are actually accessing, and check on the target server whether the application is still being maintained.
 If the service is only needed internally or for a few partners, VPN, ZTNA, a source IP restriction or a WAF rule should be re-evaluated.